Christopher F. Wohl

 - Lead counsel in jury verdict in favor of general contractor following a weeklong jury trial in Placer County Superior Court.

-- Successful prosecution of breach of contract action involving the sale of commercial properly after 10 day trial in Alameda County Superior Court.
+- Successful prosecution of breach of contract action involving the sale of commercial property after 10 day trial in Alameda County Superior Court.

 - Successful arbitration involving breach of contract claim by multi-family construction general contractor against a subcontractor which also included an award of attorney’s fees and costs.